cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - cyber~Congress (does not include inventors)
 - Inventors of rounders of the protocol (2 people)
-- Seed donators during the winter round (more below)
+- Seed donors during the winter round (more below)
 - Participators of GoL where allocation depends on takeoff round (disciplines)
-- Takeoff donators (those participating in the takeoff round)
+- Takeoff donors (those participating in the takeoff round)

-We can see that the more ATOM tokens are donated the less cyber~Congress, seed donators and its inventors acquire and the more GoL and takeoff donators get.

 Those are the amounts allocated (up - as some depend on the parametrs above)) to each descipline in CYB tokens:

-- Takeoff donators: Up to 60,000,000,000,000 CYB
+- Takeoff donors: Up to 60,000,000,000,000 CYB
 - Relevance of links: Up to 15,000,000,000,000 CYB
 - Bandwidth load: Up to 6,000,000,000,000 CYB
 - Delegations to validators: Up to 5,000,000,000,000 CYB